Education

 Pipe Organ Encounter (POE)

 Pipe Organ Encounters are the most successful outreach program sponsored by the AGO.
 POEs offer teenagers and adults a rewarding opportunity to learn more about the pipe organ and its construction, receive instruction with experienced faculty, make visits to hear and play outstanding instruments, and the chance to meet and interact with peers who share an interest in the King of Instruments.
-San Diego AGO proudly offers scholarship support to those wishing to study organ and attend a POE.
-Please see the information above regarding AGO/Spreckels Scholarship Auditions for more information!
+Scholarship support for those wishing to attend a Pipe Organ Encounter is available from both AGO National and the San Diego chapter.

 Certifications